First, let me clarify that I don’t mean to be insensitive by using the term “crazy.”

 A few studies have suggested that Attention Deficit Hyperactivity Disorder (ADHD) may be associated with gluten intolerance as well.
 A study measured ADHD symptoms in CD patients and found that these symptoms are “overrepresented” as compared to the general population.
 A 6-month gluten-free diet was reported to improved ADHD symptoms and the majority of patients (74%) in this report wanted to continue the gluten-free diet due to significant relief of their symptoms . (emphasis mine)

-Gluten has even been linked to seizures (which I had a child – I also ate a lot of wheat) and autism.
+Seizures (which I had a child – I also ate a lot of wheat) and autism have links to gluten.

-Adopting a gluten-free diet has shown a lot of improvement in these disorders; but a gluten-free diet alone will not suffice.
-It’s ineffective to simply give up gluten and replace it with gluten-free processed foods (breads, cookies, cakes, etc.) It’s necessary to eliminate all inflammatory foods – vegetable oils, refined sugars, GMOs and all processed foods.
-Replacing these foods with organic, unrefined foods is ideal while adding foods that heal the gut, like bone broth, fermented food, cod liver oil and probiotics.
+Adopting a gluten-free diet has shown a lot of improvement in these disorders.
+But a gluten-free diet alone will not suffice.
+It’s ineffective to simply give up gluten and replace it with gluten-free processed foods (bread, cookies, cakes, etc.) It’s necessary to eliminate all inflammatory foods – vegetable oils, refined sugars, GMOs and all processed foods.
+Replacing these foods with organic, unrefined foods is ideal while adding foods that heal the gut, like bone broth, fermented food, cod liver oil, and probiotics.

 Books About Gluten I Highly Recommend: